UNINETTSigma2/documentation/storage/data_policy.md

 case needed.
 This is required for storage accounting purposes.

-### Project Collaborations
+### Shared Project Areas

 In special cases there might be a need for sharing data between projects for collaboration and possibly preventing data duplication.

 If such a need is justified, a meta-group and it's according directory is created.
 Access to the shared project area is at the PL's sole discretion.
 For accounting purposes, the group ownerships are regularly controlled and in case needed reset.